 Your new relationship is exactly what you need in your life right now.
 It’s the opportunity to fulfill the draw for love and connection that we all have.
 It’s also offering you the amazing opportunity to learn more about yourself.

-Keep in mind that feeling anxiety at the beginning of a relationship is without a doubt completely normal.
+Keep in mind that feeling anxiety about dating or at the beginning of a relationship is without a doubt completely normal.
 Relationships are one of the most important things in life.
 It’s natural to care deeply about them and want them to work.